telerik/winforms-docs/gridview/exporting-data/export-to-excel-via-excelml-format.md

 {{endregion}}

-__MS Excel Sheet Name__ You can specify the sheet name through __SheetName__ property.
-If your data is large enough to be split on more than one sheets, then the export method adds index to the names of the next sheets.
+__MS Excel Sheet Name__

+You can specify the sheet name through __SheetName__ property.
+If your data is large enough to be split in more than one sheets, then the export method adds index to the names of the next sheets.

 #### Setting the SheetName